kelciour/movies2anki/README.md

 ## Sync between mobile devices and your computer

-1. Use AnkiWeb to sync decks
+1. Use AnkiWeb to sync decks (text information)
 2. Don't use AnkiWeb to sync media
   - Disable option "Fetch media on sync" both on mobile and computer version of Anki
-  - Manually sync media via SSH (I use WinSCP for Windows 7 and SSHDroid for Android)
+  - Manually sync media via USB or SSH (I use WinSCP for Windows 7 and SSHDroid for Android)

 ## Additional Options